andrepolischuk/andrepolischuk.github.io/notes/why-do-i-use-vim.md

 _August 1, 2017_

 ![This article in vim](https://i.imgur.com/3X4YTeg.png)
+My reasons why I preferred vim to other code editors such an atom and sublime.

 Vim is amazing.
 I use it to write code, text notes, check lists.
 I use it to write this article.
 I use Vim everytime and everywhere.